 Trees to 10 m tall and 60-80 cm dbh with a straight trunk, slender when young, developing a deep pyramidal crown, branching stiffly and obtusely.
-Bark red-brown when young, sometimes exfoliating, with age becoming red-brown, fibrous, 1-2 cm thick.
+Bark red-brown when young, sometimes exfoliating, with age becoming gray-brown, fibrous, 1-2 cm thick.
 Branchlets about 20 mm long, 1-1.5 mm thick, quadrangular.
-Foliage glaucous, only faintly aromatic when crushed, leaves 2 mm long, acute, keeled with an active abaxial resin gland that is conspicous even on the youngest leaves.
+Foliage glaucous, faintly aromatic when crushed, leaves 2 mm long, acute, keeled with an abaxial resin gland that is conspicuous even on the youngest leaves.
 Leaf margins fimbriate-ciliate at 10X magnification.
 Occasionally, short-lived leaves 3-4 × 8-12 mm form.
 Pollen cones abundant, shedding pollen in February and March, cones 3-5 mm long, composed of (10-)12(-16) scales each bearing 5-6 pollen sacs.
 Seed cones 20-30 mm long, ovoid to globose, composed of 6-8 scales with pointed conical umbos, borne on a 2-3 × 10-15 mm peduncle, solitary on branchlet tips, usually in aggregations of 15-25 cones along 10-20 cm of a larger branch, brown in first year, maturing to silver-gray in the second year; serotinous, opening in hot weather or in response to fire; retained for many years, even after opened.
 Seeds light tan, to 5 mm long with a 0.5 × 2 mm hilum, echinate or slightly glaucous.
 Seedlings with 4-5 linear, flattened, blunt cotyledons 15 mm long (Wolf 1948 and pers. obs.
 2014.01.17).

-USA: California: Kern County: the drainage of Bodfish Creek, and, at 4000 feet, on Red Hill in the Paiute Mountains (Peattie 1950), where it grows at elevations of 5000-6000 feet with Juniperus californica, Pinus sabiniana, P. monophylla and Ephedra viridis (Abrams 1919).
-It is also planted in the region as an ornamental; the tree shown at left was planted in a highway rest area, and I have also seen them planted in yards, parks, and highway facilities elsewhere in southern California.
-Regeneration is some such sites indicates that the tree may be naturalizing in an extended range.
+USA: California: Kern County: the drainage of Bodfish Creek, and, at 4000 feet, on Red Hill in the Paiute Mountains (Peattie 1950), where it grows at elevations of 5000-6000 feet with Juniperus californica, Pinus sabiniana, P. monophylla and Ephedra viridis (Abrams 1919), as well as Ceanothus cuneatus, Cercocarpus betuloides, and Arctostaphylos patula (BioHere 2008).

 Height 14 m, dbh 93 cm, crown spread 9 m; also height 10 m, dbh 100 cm, crown spread 12 m; both in Sequoia National Forest, CA (American Forests 2000).